 There are three examiners for this degree - two internal to the University, one of whom acts as the Chair, and one external.
-The external examiner for 2023-24 will be appointed in Michaelmas 2023.
+The external examiner for 2024-25 is Dr Martina Kirchberger from Trinity College Dublin.
 External examiners act as impartial advisors, giving informed comments on: